-3.4 Interfacing the components
+3.4 Interfacing the Components

 Hooking up the camera with BOB-3 was through the video out connection, pin 4 of the 9 pin Dsub connector, available on the back end of the camera and video in (pin 30) on BOB-3.
 With this interface the system gets its first input, the NTSC analog color video signal.
 Next, connecting the BOB-3 with 8051 was based on synchronizing the baud rate necessary for establishing communication between the two components.
-Nearest baud rate the 8051 (Infineon C504-L) microcontroller could be programmed to, to match with any of the varied baud rate range supported by BOB-3 was 2400 baud with an error rate of 0.16%.
+Nearest baud rate of the 8051 (Infineon C504-L) microcontroller is programmed to match the 2400 baud rate range supported by the BOB-3, with an error rate of 0.16%.
 This error rate is acceptable as the communication is always possible as long as the error rate is less than 1%.
-The 8051 is programmed for 2400 baud rate while the BOB-3 is hard coded for 2400 baud rate making very few changes in its basic hook up as shown in Figure 6.
+The 8051 is programmed for 2400 baud rate while the BOB-3 is hard coded for 2400 baud rate making very few changes in its basic hook up as shown in Figure 8.

-Figure 6.
-Hook up for 2400 baud rate
+Fig. 8 Hook up for 2400 baud rate

-The composite video out from pin 28 of BOB-3 which is an NTSC analog video signal with data parameters superimposed is carried to the PD064VT4 digital display via the SFD064VT4 - ADV boards. i.e., video signal from BOB-3 is supplied to the controller/driver board of the SFD064VT4 kit, at connection labeled CN9 in order to convert the analog video signal to digital video signal.
+The composite video out from pin 28 of BOB-3 which is an NTSC analog video signal with data parameters superimposed is carried to the PD064VT4 digital display via the SFD064VT4 - ADV boards, i.e., video signal from BOB-3 is supplied to the controller/driver board of the SFD064VT4 kit, at connection labeled CN9 in order to convert the analog video signal to digital video signal.
 The digital signal from driver board is carried to the display panel via a cable connected between CN2 of driver board and CN2 of Display panel.
 The inverter board is connected to display panel at connection CN1 in order to supply the back light necessary to light up the display.
 The Key board is connected to SFD064VT4 controller board (connection from CN1 of keyboard to CN3 of driver board) that allows controlling On Screen Display such as setting display parameters (contrast, brightness, sharpness, volume etc).
-Interfacing the connections explained above is shown in Fig. 7.
+Figure 9 shows a prototype of the system.